Wednesday, July 21, 2021

 Ben: "She had a stifle problem.
 We absolutely had to strengthen this part because the more we pushed her, the more she suffered.
 But now she's much better and has no more problems!
 We now know how to make sure her hindquarters are strong and, above all, fit."

-Ben: "She's the only mare that would have been injured if we hadn't used the CEEFIT, I'm absolutely sure.
-But we use the sensor on all our horses, especially Emma's.
-It's very sensitive especially at the farrier end.
-It is very sensitive, especially at the farrier's level.
-Our farrier likes to use the CEEFIT to get a better idea of how to fit the shoes on our horses.
-This allows him to see if the horse is more or less comfortable when his shoes are changed.
+Ben: "She's the only mare that would have been injured if we hadn't used CEEFIT, I'm absolutely certain of that.
+But we use the sensor on all our horses, Emma's in particular.
+It's very sensitive, especially at farrier level.
+In fact, our farrier likes to use CEEFIT to get a better idea of how to fit our horses' shoes.
+It allows him to see if the horse is more or less comfortable when his shoes are changed.

-For us it is important to use CEEFIT to check that all the changes we make to our horses have a positive impact on them.
-It's the same with balneotherapy, you never really know if it's helping them.
-But when you compare the data between before and after the balneotherapy stay, you quickly understand the usefulness of such treatments.
+For us, it's important to use CEEFIT to check that all the changes we make to our horses have a positive impact on them.
+It's the same principle for balneotherapy: we never really know if it's useful for them.
+But when we compare the data between before and after the balneotherapy stay, we quickly understand the usefulness of such treatments."

 Emma: "We can see the effectiveness of the treatments the very next day."